 by Derek Malone

-Serbian-born blues rock singer-guitarist, Ana Popovic, actually spent the better part of a year in New Orleans, Memphis, Nashville, Zebra Hill, and Orlando, in different recording studios constructing her magnum opus, a three-CD solo album, aptly named Trilogy.
-It was released in late 2016 on ArtisteXclusive Records.
+Serbian-born blues rock singer-guitarist, Ana Popovic, spent the better part of a year in New Orleans, Memphis, Nashville, Zebra Hill, and Orlando, in different recording studios constructing her magnum opus, a three-CD solo album, aptly named Trilogy.
+It was released in late 2016 on ArtisteXclusive Records and it is absolute high quality.

-Popovic is a bit like a Lita Ford of the blues, only far more talented, versatile, and sophisticated.
-A comely blonde in tight, bespoke, leather pants, studded high-heeled boots, dripping with silver necklaces and bangle bracelets, she nonetheless holds her own in what is still largely a man’s world of today’s great, contemporary blues-rock guitar players.
+Popovic is a bit like a Lita Ford of the blues.
+She more than holds her own in what is still largely a man’s world of today’s contemporary blues-rock guitar players.
 She is also a perpetual music student.
 Her influences are legion, and she is fluent in many styles of playing.
 She has performed for many years on the blues festival and cruise circuits.
 Trilogy is her 7th solo album.

 Rather than a unified concept throughout, this trilogy is really three different albums presented in one package.
 Disc one is named Morning.
 Disc two is called Mid-day.
-Disc three is Midnight (and yes, thematically this does remind me of Richard Linklater’s “Before” movies.)
+Disc three is Midnight.
 The three volumes are roughly separated by genre.
 Morning is a funk and R&B album, Mid-Day is blues-rock, and Midnight is largely a traditional jazz album.

 Each volume was recorded in separate studio sessions, each with its own producer, specific backing players and guest stars befitting the material.

-A lot of entertainment is frontloaded, with something exciting at the beginning to grab an audience’s attention and hopefully hold on to it for as long as possible.
+A lot of entertainment is frontloaded, with something exciting at the beginning to grab an audience’s attention.
 With this in mind, it was wise to make the first of the triptych the funk album.
 It’s the loudest, the most energetic, and the most fun.
 It is also the longest and most ambitious of the three.

 Produced by Popovic and Grammy-winner Warren Riker (The Fugees, Lauryn Hill, Santana, et al) this volume features a large and seasoned New Orleans-style funk backing band with a horn section and gospel backing vocals.
 It also features Ivan Neville (nephew of the Neville Brothers) on keyboards and drummer Raymond Weber (Dr. John) who has a great second line feel.

-Morning is very guitar-centric, with a lot more soloing than would normally be the case on a funk album, but this is a guitarist’s album, after-all.
+Morning is very guitar-centric, with a lot more soloing than would normally be the case on a funk album, but this is a guitarist’s album, after all.
 Popovic uses a lot of wah-wah here and her playing style on this record struck me as a cross between Prince and Slash of Guns N’ Roses.
-Vocal-wise, she made me think of Janis Joplin, if Joplin had lived a clean and healthy life (chain-smoking, booze, and genuine despair can make quite the difference in finished product.)
+Vocal-wise, she made me think of Janis Joplin, if Joplin had lived a clean and healthy life.

 This second volume is a shorter collection of tracks, mostly of the blues-rock variety, which is what Popovic is mainly known for.
 Some tracks were produced by Tom Hambridge (George Thorogood, Buddy Guy) some others by Cody Dickinson, and the remainder by Warren Riker.
 Many of the tracks have a harder, more raw sound than on Morning.